← Back to search

 Medical necessity — what insurers usually look at

-Most insurers expect documentation of conservative treatment (PT, anti-inflammatories, time) and MRI findings before approving surgery for typical meniscus tears.
+Most insurers expect documentation of conservative treatment (PT, anti-inflammatories, time) and MRI findings before approving surgery for typical degenerative meniscus tears (per AAOS Clinical Practice Guidelines).

 Documentation to ask about